The following guidelines were written based on State of Maine standards and those of the American Alliance of Museums.

 - Visitors will have access to complimentary hand sanitizer, hand soap, tissues, and paper towels at the Museum.

 - Need a mask?
-Cloth face masks will be offered at the Welcome Desk for a donation.
+Face masks are available at the Welcome Desk for a donation.

 - No-Touch Processing: cashless payment is encouraged.
-The Museum accepts all major credit cards, ApplePay, and website orders (via your smartphone).
+The Museum accepts all major credit cards, ApplePay, and website orders.

 Inside the Exhibitions: